 So what’s the mystery?
 Like only a few other bird species (such as Swainson’s and Ferruginous Hawks), Rough-legged Hawks are known for their plumage polymorphism.
 This means that the birds can range in color from light to almost completely black because of genetic mutations.
 The different categories of colors are called morphs, and no one really knows why or when these morphs began.
 Rough-legged Hawks have eight color variations between males and females and adults and juveniles, making identification very tricky!
 With its bright eyes, lack of underwing markings and smudgy gray tail band, the light-morph in this month’s photo is likely a juvenile.

-You can observe hundreds of other birds on American Prairie Reserve over the course of a year.
+You can observe hundreds of other birds on the prairie over the course of a year.
 Download our simple birding checklist to get started: